-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, North Las Vegas is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, North Las Vegas isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in North Las Vegas are a mix of both white- and blue-collar jobs.
 Overall, North Las Vegas is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in North Las Vegas who work in office and administrative support (15.15%), sales jobs (11.19%), and food service (9.90%).

 The citizens of North Las Vegas are slightly less educated than the national average of 21.84% for the average city or town: 15.26% of adults in North Las Vegas have a bachelor's degree or advanced degree